 Among the other incentives in favour of the Countryman Cooper S E All4, its low CO2 emissions mean it’s also free to drive into the London Congestion Charge zone.

 It’s too early for many Countryman Cooper S E ALL4s to have made it on to the used market, so we can’t be sure just how well it will retain its value.
-But early forecasts are positive, with the car predicted to retain around half of its new value after three years and 36,000 miles.
-That’s better than plug-in versions of the Audi A3 and Volkswagen Golf.
+Early forecasts are positive, with the car predicted to retain around half of its new value after three years and 36,000 miles.